dotenvx/dotenvx.github.io/blog/_posts/2025-04-01-claude-mcp-dotenvx.md

 ## Bonus

-Additionally, be sure to share [llms.txt](https://dotenvx.com/llms.txt) with Claude to make it smarter about all this.
+Additionally, be sure to share [llms.txt](https://dotenvx.com/llms.txt) and [llms-full.txt](https://dotenvx.com/llms-full.txt) with Claude to make it smarter about all this.

 Thanks for using Dotenvx.